 Anyone found cheating and/or hacking will be dealt with under the Rainbow Six: Siege anti-cheat policy.

-The challenging team is responsible for creating the lobby.
+The team with the higher Elo is responsible for creating the lobby.
+(This is not applicable for OCL)

 All matches must be on a dedicated server (SEAS only for Asia).